 Make sure the hosting service you use is reliable.
 You can’t even imagine how many eCommerce websites face problems during high-traffic days (like on Black Fridays for example).

 You can check the speed here.
-If you see the bottlenecks, we are ready to help you fix it.
+If you see the bottlenecks, we are ready to help you fix them.
 The stacks are too high.
 The technologies are improving, consequently, the customers’ demands are growing.
-They won’t tolerate low speed on the store.
+They won’t tolerate low speed in the store.
 One spare second and you’ll lose them.